ninjamelons/mmapp/README.md

 `python ./mmapp.py`

 If `Debug` variable in mmapp.py is set to `true`, then GUI application will not open in a new window.
 It will instead be accessible from a browser on `localhost:5501`.
 This may also be more desired if for some reason the desktop standalone causes unknown errors.
+If for some reason the selected page is not rendered properly, refreshing will usually fix it.

 # Windows Build
 Building the full application requires `pyinstaller` package (Installed in requirements.txt), & `mmapp.spec` file.